Liverpool captain Henderson out for at least five weeks after undergoing surgery on groin problem | Goal.com

 Liverpool captain Jordan Henderson is facing up to at least five weeks on the sidelines after undergoing surgery on the groin injury he suffered in a Merseyside derby date with Everton.

-The Reds have said in a statement on the club’s official website: “Liverpool can confirm Jordan Henderson has undergone an operation on the injury he sustained during last weekend's Merseyside derby with Everton.
+The Reds have posted in a statement on the club’s official website: “Liverpool can confirm Jordan Henderson has undergone an operation on the injury he sustained during last weekend's Merseyside derby with Everton.

 “Following further assessment with the club’s medical team, Henderson has successfully had a corrective procedure carried out on the adductor injury.
 He will begin a rehabilitation programme immediately.